Junior Debt: Meaning

 Understanding the term: Junior Debt

-Senior Debt is the first tier debt, and Subordinate Debt is a second-tier debt.
+Senior Debt is the first-tier debt, and Subordinate Debt is the second-tier debt.
 Since there is no backing of any collateral security in Junior debt, it renders high-interest rates to the investors.
-Subordinate debt is a fixed-income security, that gives fixed but risky returns to the investors.
-It is the super risky debt instrument, as at the time of liquidation or bankruptcy it gets the least priority of repayment amongst all the debt holders.
-Repayment Priorities of companies start with the first priority given to Senior debt holders, followed by subordinated debt holders, later preference shareholders, and equity shareholders respectively.
-Trading of mezzanine debt takes place in both, the secondary market and the primary market.
+Subordinate debt is a fixed-income security that gives fixed but risky returns to the investors.
+It is the super risky debt instrument, as, at the time of liquidation or bankruptcy, it gets the least priority of repayment amongst all the debt holders.
+Repayment Priorities of companies start with the first priority given to Senior debt holders, followed by subordinated debt holders, later preference shareholders, and equity shareholders, respectively.
+Trading of mezzanine debt takes place in both the secondary market and the primary market.

-In the case of risk profile, equity shareholder and junior debt carry almost the same level of risk with no collateral security in place.
-The company’s long term growth is beneficial for both stakeholders.
+In the case of risk profile, equity shareholders and junior debt carry almost the same level of risk with no collateral security in place.
+The company’s long-term growth is beneficial for both stakeholders.
 Mostly the investors of subordinated debt are internal or near to the company.
-These investors are generally shareholders of the company or the parent company of the issuing company or general investors at large, depending on the situation.
+These investors are generally shareholders of the company or the parent company of the issuing company, or general investors at large, depending on the situation.

 Treatment of Junior Debt in Books of Accounts

-Recording of Junior Debt takes place in the Balance Sheet on ‘liabilities side’ under the head Non-current liabilities or long-term liabilities.
-In the long-term liabilities section, firstly the recording of senior debt takes place and later subordinate debt.
+Recording of Junior Debt takes place in the Balance Sheet on the ‘liabilities side’ under the head Non-current liabilities or long-term liabilities.
+In the long-term liabilities section, firstly, the recording of senior debt takes place and later subordinate debt.
 The recording in the Balance Sheet takes place according to the repayment priorities.
-The funds raised by issuing mezzanine debt enhances the cash balance in the books of account.
-And if the money is used for buying any asset, then the asset purchase entries happen in the Balance Sheet and the cash outflow is recorded accordingly.
+The funds raised by issuing mezzanine debt enhance the cash balance in the books of account.
+And if the money is used for buying any asset, then the asset purchase entries happen in the Balance Sheet, and the cash outflow is recorded accordingly.

 Advantages of Junior Debt